krmarshall/TotalWarhammerDataParser/README.md

 ## Techs

 For Sigmar knows what reason tech indents start at -2, I realigned them to start at 0 for easier array usage.
 So all indents in output data will be 2 higher than in packs.

+## Potential Automation

+If enough monthly donations can look at upgrading the droplet to something that could handle running the data parser builds (~4GB mem, ~100GB storage).
+Use steamcmd to grab workshop files every x interval, if they changed trigger a rebuild.
+Would probably want to properly automate portrait extraction/linking.